I am passionate about a few things: my faith, my family, short shorts, coffee, and SQUATS!

 1: More Core Activation

 Due to the weight being loaded in the front, the lifter must use the abs and low back to keep the torso upright.
+Crunches are cool, but compound exercises are the best way to strengthen the core.
 The front squat is one of the best core exercises in existence!

 2: Quad Focused

-Again, due to the weight being loaded in the front, this places more strain on the front of the leg and can increase muscle and strength in the quads.
+Again, the weight being loaded in the front places more strain on the front of the leg and can increase muscle and strength in the quads.
+If you really want to grow the legs, try adding tempo (descending slowly) and then pausing at the bottom of the squat.

 3: Improved Upper Body Mobility